Activity

 Either before or after the activity, show students photographs/videos of fish traps:

-Drawings and photos of a K’ómoks fish trap in the Comox valley, showing remains of the wooden poles. http://www3.sd71.bc.ca/School/abed/resources/teacher/Pages/FishTraps.as… Video and more information at https://hakaimagazine.com/features/the-ingenious-ancient-technology-con… Poles, made from Douglas Fir saplings, pounded into the sand, in a shape that direct fish into the trap.
+Wooden poles, made from Douglas Fir saplings, are pounded into the sand, in a shape that direct fish into the trap.
 These poles remain year round.
-Woven panels were lashed to the poles when the trap is in use.
+Woven panels are lashed to the poles when the trap is in use.

 Grades taught